Macrometacorp/docs/docs/transactions/index.md

 - The _consistency_ property ensures that no constraints or other invariants will be violated during or after any transaction.
 - The _isolation_ property hides the modifications of a transaction from other transactions until the transaction commits.
 - The _durability_ property ensures that operations from transactions that have committed will be made persistent.

-## Supported Operations

-Supported operations include:

-- Read and write documents
-- Get the number of documents of collections
-- Truncate collections
-- Run queries or query workers